nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

-3. ClinicBuddy has a limit of storing only the 10 most recent backups.
+3. ClinicBuddy has a **limit of storing only the 10 most recent backups**.
 Once this limit is reached, older backups are automatically overwritten.
 This means that only the latest 10 backups are available for restoring data.
 To avoid accidental loss of older backups, users should download or move older backup files if they need to retain them long-term.

-4. ClinicBuddy requires specific formats for dates `dd/MM/yyyy` or `dd-MM-yyyy` and times `HH:mm`.
+4. ClinicBuddy **requires specific formats for dates** `dd/MM/yyyy` or `dd-MM-yyyy` and times `HH:mm`.
 If you input data in a different format, the program may display an error. <br>
    **Solution:** Double-check the format of date and time inputs before submission.

-5. The `restore` command overwrites current patient records with backup data.
+5. The `restore` command **overwrites current patient records with backup data**.
 This could lead to unintentional loss of recent changes. <br>
    **Solution:** Always create a new **backup before performing a restore to preserve current records.

-6. Updating operating hours will fail if there are existing appointments outside the new hours. <br>
+6. **Updating operating hours will fail** if there are existing appointments outside the new hours. <br>
    **Solution:** Use the `deleteappt` command to delete or `update` appointments that fall outside the proposed hours before making the update.

-7. If multiple backups have similar descriptions, it may be challenging to distinguish between them.<br>
+7. **If multiple backups have similar descriptions**, it may be challenging to distinguish between them.<br>
    **Solution:** Use unique and specific descriptions that include the patient names or specific changes to make backups more identifiable.
 Moreover, you can also refer to the time of the creation time.

-8. Backup descriptions longer than 250 characters will cause the operation to fail.<br>
+8. Backup descriptions **longer than 250 characters will cause the operation to fail**.<br>
    **Solution:** Ensure backup descriptions are concise and do not exceed the character limit.

-9. Attempting to restore from an invalid or unavailable index results in an error.<br>
+9. **Attempting to restore from an invalid or unavailable index** results in an error.<br>
    **Solution:** Use the `listbackups` command to verify available backup indexes before attempting a restore.

-10. When the backup limit (10 files) is reached, older backups are automatically overwritten without warning.<br>
+10. When the **backup limit (10 files) is reached, older backups are automatically overwritten** without warning.<br>
     **Solution:** Move older backups to a different folder if they need to be retained.

-11. The backup list is sorted by timestamp but may not match user expectations (e.g., expecting sorting by index).<br>
+11. The backup list is **sorted by timestamp** but may not match user expectations (e.g., expecting sorting by index).<br>
     **Solution:** Understand that backups are sorted by creation time, not index, to locate backups accurately.

-12. The restore operation requires confirmation, but users might overlook this step, causing confusion.<br>
+12. The restore operation **requires confirmation**, but users might overlook this step, causing confusion.<br>
     **Solution:** Pay attention to the confirmation message and respond as instructed (Y to confirm or any other key to cancel).

 --------------------------------------------------------------------------------------------------------------------